-Applicants completing the IB Diploma in May can be considered for admission in Semester 2 (July intake) based on predicated grades.
+Applicants completing the IB Diploma can be considered for admission in Term 1 (February intake) and Term 3 (September intake) based on predicated grades.
 You must meet current entry requirements for your chosen program.
 The statement of predicted grades must:

 - Be issued on school letterhead and signed by the Principal, School Director, Deputy School Director or Registrar.

 - Include the date of issue, expected date of graduation, expected results release date, predicted mark for each subject undertaken and your predicted total aggregate.

 - Results should be dated after 1 January for entry in Term 3 (September intake), and after 1 June for Term 1 (February intake).

 The final IB Diploma results must be submitted before the commencement of the program.